 Use the guide included in the template to customize each section based on your manufacturing goals, target audience, and resources.
 Adjust the budget, strategies, and timeline as necessary to suit your business’s unique requirements.

 Step 1.
-Ready, Set, Goals!
-How to Set SMART Marketing Objectives
+Setting SMART Marketing Objectives

 Before diving into specific marketing tactics, it’s essential to set clear, well-defined goals.
 These goals should follow the SMART framework to ensure they are: